 - How can we know that the universe was like in the past? - When we look to great distances we are seeing events that happened long ago because light travels at a finite speed - Can we see the entire universe? - No, the observable portion of the universe is about 14 billion light-years in radius because the universe is about 14 billion years old

 Our Celestial Address

-Earth and Planetary Sciences B210 UCSC Santa Cruz California USA The Earth The Solar System The Milky Way Galaxy The Local Group of Galaxies The Local Supercluster of Galaxies The Universe
+Physical Sciences Building UCSC City of Santa Cruz California USA The Earth The Solar System The Milky Way Galaxy The Local Group of Galaxies The Local Supercluster of Galaxies The Universe